galaxyproject/training-material/topics/introduction/tutorials/data-manipulation-olympics/tutorial.md

 >    > >
 >    > > 1.
 All the columns from the country information file are added to the end of each row of our olympics dataset
 >    > > 2.
 Our olympics datset had 17 columns, the country information file has 56 columns.
 Therefore we have 17+56=73 columns columns in our resulting file.
 >    > > 3.
 There is a lot of data duplication in this file now.
-The exact same country information is added to every line of every athelete from a certain country.
+The exact same country information is added to every line of every athlete from a certain country.
 >    > >    This means much larger file size, and more usage of your quota.
 >    > >    If you do not need all these columns, it could save you a lot of space to remove unneeded columns from the `country-information.tsv` file, before joining.
 >    > >